Cozymori/.github/SUPPORT.md

 ---

-Thank you for being part of the RepublicOfGamja community! 🥔
+Thank you for being part of the Cozymori community! 🤖